genepi/imputationserver/docs/pipeline.md

     Variant exclusion: Variants are excluded in case of: [a] invalid alleles occur (!(A,C,G,T)), [b] duplicates (DUP filter or (pos - 1 == pos)), [c] indels, [d] monomorphic sites, [e] allele mismatch between reference panel and study, [f] SNP call rate < 90%.

-    **Please note:** Target-only sites for unphased data are not included in the final output.

     **On Sample level:**

     *   For chr1-22, a chunk is excluded if one sample has a call rate < 50 %.
 Only complete chunks are excluded, not samples (see "On Chunk level" above)